Root-finding with Implicit Deflation: Functional Iterations for Root-Finding

 these iterations recursively refine current approximations $z_1^{(k)},\dots, z_m^{(k)}$ to $m$ roots $x_1,\dots x_m$ of $p(x)$ according to the expressions

 In the case where $m=1$ write $f(z)=f_1(z)$ and

-These iterations include various interpolation methods, which use no derivatives of $p(x)$ and are recalled in \cite[Section 7]{MP13}, for example, Muller's method (see \cite[Section 7.4]{MP13}); methods involving derivative \cite[Section 5]{M07} such as Newton's iterations, and methods involving higher order derivatives \cite[Section 7]{MP13}.
+These iterations include various interpolation methods, which use no derivatives of $p(x)$ and are recalled in \cite[Section 7]{MP13}, for example, Muller's method (see \cite[Section 7.4]{MP13}); methods involving derivative such as Newton's iterations \cite[Section 5]{M07}; and methods involving higher order derivatives \cite[Section 7]{MP13}.
 We exemplify our study with Newton's iterations (where $m=1$):

-which have efficient extensions to the solution of polynomial systems of equations \cite{BCSS98} and to root-finding for various smooth functional equations and systems of equations \cite{E94}; Weierstrass's iterations of \cite{W03} (rediscovered by Durand in \cite{D60} and Kerner in \cite{K66}) where $m=d$ :
+which have efficient extensions to the solution of polynomial systems of equations \cite{BCSS98} and to root-finding for various smooth functional equations and systems of equations \cite{E94}; Weierstrass's iterations of \cite{W03} (rediscovered by Durand in \cite{D60} and Kerner in \cite{K66}), in which case $m=d$ :

-and Ehrlich's iterations of \cite{E67} (rediscovered by Aberth in \cite{A73}) where again $m=d$:
+and Ehrlich's iterations of \cite{E67} (rediscovered by Aberth in \cite{A73}), where again $m=d$:

 $i=1,\dots,d$, and $N_p(x)$ is defined by (\ref{eqnewt1}). \begin{remark} The above root-finders are readily extended to any function $s(x)$ sharing its root set with the polynomial $p(x)$.
 For example, deduce from the Lagrange interpolation formula that